3 reasons you should consider Merciér Therapy for holistic fertility treatment

-If you are struggling to conceive, here are the top three reasons that you should consider taking a closer look at Merciér Therapy:
+If you are trying to conceive, here are the top three reasons that you should consider taking a closer look at Merciér Therapy

-- Merciér Therapy has a 83% stand-alone success rate at helping women conceive and can complement fertility-awareness based methods of treatment.
+1. Merciér Therapy has a 83% stand-alone success rate at helping women conceive and can complement fertility awareness methods of treatment.

 In my work as a FertilityCare Practitioner, I worked with one particular couple facing infertility who had previously charted the Sympto-Thermal method in their early marriage.
 Before coming to me, they had worked with a reproductive endocrinologist who recommended several cycles of ovulation stimulation and induction.
 He discouraged them from charting during these cycles as he said the medications she would be taking would alter her fertility so dramatically that her chart would be of little value.